shervinsahba/mullvad-tailscale-nft/README.md

 These are nft rules to make tailscale and mullvad run simultaneously on Linux.
 See https://github.com/tailscale/tailscale/issues/925#issuecomment-1616354736

 Move these files to your directory of choice (/opt was chosen as seen in the files).
-Then run
+Then load into nftables.
 ```
+mv mullvad-tailscale*.nft /opt
 nft -f /opt/mullvad-tailscale.nft
 ```